abc-research/challenge2022/_pages/learn.md

 ![Table3](/challenge2022/assets/images/Table3.png)

-TThe participants are required to put 1 in place of 0 when the activity is supposed to happen and regenerate the files.
+The participants are required to put 1 in place of 0 when the activity is supposed to happen and regenerate the files.
 Please make sure to maintain the shape same as the provided files(any changes that occurred in the submission are not the liability of the organizers, please make sure that there is no difference in shape and activity_type_id with the given file).

 As shown in Table 3, we expect the participants to generate 5 similar files one for each user, and submit them to us.
 As the occurrence of activities differs in different users we will match with label files of each user and see how many activities were accurately identified to have occurred by the participants.